.

 • “Training for local law enforcement officers to prevent student violence against others and self”

-• “Metal detectors, locks, lighting, and other deterrent measures”
+• “Placement and use of metal detectors, locks, lighting, and other deterrent measures”

-• “Technology for expedited notification of local law enforcement during an emergency”
+• “Acquisition and installation of technology for expedited notification of local law enforcement during an emergency”

-• “Any other measure that the COPS Office determines may provide a significant improvement in security”
+• “Any other measure that, in the determination of the COPS Office Director, may provide a significant improvement in security”

 The following resources present important lessons learned and other insights into school violence that may aid governments and communities as they develop and refine school safety plans.
 Applicants seeking SVPP funding may find these and other resources helpful as they prepare their applications.